csunbird/Estimating-effective-population-size-from-resistance-loci/README.md

 ### Burn in simulations
-completed by me: all burnins run (all finished before termination point 100k ticks) Theo's burnins: NOTE: wrong calculation method used in calculating heterozygosity [theo's burnins are missing no.24]
+completed by me: all burnins run (all finished before termination point 100k ticks) Theo's burnins: NOTE: wrong calculation method used in calculating heterozygosity [theo's burnins are missing no.24-27]

 ### Running SLIM simulations via HPC
 - made parameter combination.txt, and job script
-- run simulations (BUT most of them do not reach 0.8 heterozygosity, only terminate at termination point 1000k)
+- run simulations

 ### Post-Simulation Python code
 - done with TMRCA code
 - TO CHECK: cluster by TMRCA and draw tree with tips coloured for mutations. adapt for figures later

-### Haplotype graph tests
-- Work done by TSH11, Anusha and previous students